-2.0 Overall aims

-This policy will contribute to the protection and safeguarding of our students and promote their welfare by:

-- Clarifying standards of behaviour for staff and students; - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values; - Ensuring each academy has in place a curriculum that teaches pupils about safeguarding, including the risks they may face, how to stay safe and healthy and online safety; - Encouraging students and parents to participate; - Alerting staff to the signs and indicators that all may not be well; - Developing staff awareness of the causes of abuse; - Developing staff awareness of the risks and vulnerabilities their students may face; - Addressing all concerns at the earliest possible stage and recording them on CPOMS - Reducing the potential risks students face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation; - Recognising risk and supporting online safety for pupils, including in the home.
+2.0 Overall aims This means that in our academy we will: This policy will contribute to the protection and safeguarding of our students and promote their welfare by: Identify and protect all pupils especially those identified as vulnerable students Identify individual needs as early as possible; and Clarifying standards of behaviour for staff and students; Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values; Design plans to address those needs Work in partnership with students, parents/carers and other agencies.
+Ensuring each academy has in place a curriculum that teaches pupils about safeguarding, including the risks they may face, how to stay safe and healthy and online safety; Our policy extends to any establishment our school commissions to deliver education to our students on our behalf including alternative provision settings.
+Encouraging students and parents to participate; Alerting staff to the signs and indicators that all may not be well; Developing staff awareness of the causes of abuse; Developing staff awareness of the risks and vulnerabilities their students may face; Addressing all concerns at the earliest possible stage and recording them on CPOMS Reducing the potential risks students face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation; Recognising risk and supporting online safety for pupils, including in the home.
+Headteachers and Principals will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
+Confirmation should be sought from the school that appropriate risk assessments are completed, and ongoing monitoring is undertaken.
+Organisations using the trust's facilities, for example to run extra- curricular activities or clubs, must have appropriate arrangements in place to protect children.
+The person authorising any such use must ensure these arrangements are in place.
+The curriculum should include relevant relationships and sex education, as described in the statutory guidance: Relationships Education, Relationships and Sex Education and Health Education guidance (publishing.service.gov.uk)